CLdelisle/QRITTERS/README.md

 The third notebook, [III_Quantum_CA.ipynb](III_Quantum_CA.ipynb), then defines our simple "quantized" version of Critters ("Qritters").
 The implementation of Qritters as a simulated quantum circuit is given here, using Python and [Qiskit](https://qiskit.org).
 The quantum glider scattering is carried out, and the gliders are shown to be entangled with one another.

 ## What's next for Qritters?
+There are various things that may be on the horizon for this project.
+Perhaps the most obvious thing to investigate is the fact that the quantization procedure used here is far from unique.
+There are many ways to "quantize" a model of this sort.
+Notably, the current exploration of Qritters doesn't really exploit the fact that quantum mechanics is inherently formulated using <i>complex</i> numbers.
+Indeed the unitary time evolution operator in the Qritters Universe is entirely <i>real</i> in the computational basis, and we have so far only dealt with simple superpositions of computational basis states.
+It would then be interesting to explore modifications to the Qritters update rule which generate superposition, or to explore dynamics in other bases.